IRL2/nanover-docs/source/installation.rst

 #####################

 We can create our conda environment and install the NanoVer packages all in one go!
-Doing so ensures that we install the correct version of python for our packages.
+Doing so ensures that we install the correct version of Python for our packages.

 #.
 Create your conda environment (here we call the environment "nanover") and install the NanoVer
    packages by running the following command in the terminal that you have conda installed in: